-KHFC will report on the allocation of net proceeds and associated impact metrics of its bonds annually until maturity, which will be available in the public domain, and as necessary in the event of material development.
+KHFC will report on the allocation of net proceeds and associated impact metrics of its bonds annually until maturity, which will be available in KHFC's website, and as necessary in the event of material development.
 KHFC may consolidate information of all bonds into one single report.